aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/training_llama_tp_pp.rst

 The above changes are already included in the `run_llama_70b_tp_pp.sh`.
 For Llama13B model we only do 8-way tensor parallelism so we do not need this change.

+`Fusing Q,K,V layers:`

+In the GQAQKVColumnParallelLinear, the parallel matrix multiply is coalesced to improve throughput.
+Currently it's enabled by default.
+To disable it, set ``--fuse_qkv 0``

+`Note:` Because the layers above are coalesced, ensure that any pretrained checkpoint loaded for fine-tuning has the q,k,v layers coleasced.
+Otherwise, preprocessing is required to fuse these layers in the checkpoint.
+Follow this :ref:`Checkpoint Conversion Guide <checkpoint_conversion>` and set ``--fuse_qkv`` to coalesce the layers in the checkpoint.

 `Flash Attention:`